 Friends of the Academy donate books and a dedicated band of volunteers, led by Allan Davidson and Wayne Greene, spend countless hours throughout the summer carefully sorting and organizing the books in preparation for the sale.

-In addition, Spencertown Academy members will have first crack at the books during the Member’s Preview on Friday, August 31 from 1:00 p.m. to 8:00 p.m.
+In addition, Spencertown Academy members will have first crack at the books during the Member’s Preview on Friday, August 30 from 2:00 p.m. to 8:00 p.m.
 Free for members, $10 for member’s guests, and memberships will be available at the door.
-Preview shoppers will enjoy wine and cheese from 6:00 p.m. to 8:00 p.m.
+Refreshments will be served during the evening hours.